devluca999/uhome/docs/ui_conventions.md

 1. Run: `npx shadcn@latest add [component-name]`
 2. Component is added to `src/components/ui/`
-3. Customize as needed for haume's design system
+3. Customize as needed for uhome's design system